petrvanblokland/DesignDesignSpace/DDS-home.md

 <a name="scripting-for-robofont"/>
 ## Teaching online

-### Making exercises, methods for feedback and evaluation
+### The making of exercises, methods for feedback and evaluation

 #### Start January 4<span class="sup">th</span> 2021 • 2 weeks • €290